QUESTIONS & ANSWERS

 Rain during a show: We will pause the show to see if the rain will pass, but will not delay the show longer than 30 mins.

-At The Forest Theatre: If the show is cancelled after you have purchased your ticket, you may use your program as a ticket for another performance.
-Programs from The Forest Theatre cannot be used for entry at the North Carolina Museum of Art or The Carolina Theatre of Greensboro.
+At The Forest Theatre: If the show is cancelled after you have purchased your ticket, you may use your program as a ticket for another performance at Forest Theatre.
+Programs from the Forest Theatre cannot be used for entry at the North Carolina Museum of Art or The Carolina Theatre of Greensboro.

 At NC Museum of Art: Events take place rain or shine unless conditions endanger the safety of artists and the public.
 We’ll post weather updates on the event listing as well as on Facebook: North Carolina Museum of Art and Twitter: NC Museum of Art.
 You may also call the Museum Box Office, (919) 715-5923, for updates.

 When should I arrive?

 At The Forest Theatre and NC Museum of Art: Evening performances begin at 7:00 with a pre-show act at 6:20.
 Matinees begin at 3:00 with a pre-show act at 2:20.
 We highly recommend arriving early to see the wonderful opening acts and to ensure you get the seating you desire.
 On Saturday’s, we recommend arriving extra early (around 5:45) to ensure you have a seat. *Saturday shows at the Forest Theatre usually sell out!
 Get there EXTRA early or, if possible, choose a Friday or Sunday.
 Same great show, more elbow room.

 What performance should I attend?

 At The Forest Theatre and NC Museum of Art: Desire to have more room with friends and family at the show?
 Then attend a Friday or Sunday performance!
 Saturdays are our most attended shows.
 At The Forest Theatre, these are the performances are at full capacity (1000+ people!) and it’s necessary for everyone to scoot in and make room for all to enjoy the show.